News and Events

 2024

-This year we are contributing to the Budleigh Salterton Music Festival’s educational outreach work.
+In 2024, we contributed to the Budleigh Salterton Music Festival’s educational outreach work.
 The festival, held in June/July each year is highly acclaimed and attracts many attendees from the South West and beyond.

-A further donation, including a contribution of £250 from the Arts Society Community Grant scheme is going towards the festival’s outreach work to bring local primary school children to attend the lunchtime concerts free of charge.
-Over 300 attended last year and we believe our sponsorship will ensure more will be able to participate this year.
+A further donation, including a contribution of £250 from the Arts Society Community Grant scheme went towards the festival’s outreach work to bring local primary school children to attend the lunchtime concerts free of charge.
+Over 300 attended in 2023 and our sponsorship meant over 600 attended in 2024.
 Attending these concerts is the first time for most to have this experience, and it also gives the pupils the chance to see young musicians starting out on their career.
-The sponsorship donation will also go towards the development of a teaching pack for the teachers to prepare the children for the experience.
+The sponsorship donation also went towards the development of a teaching pack for the teachers to prepare the children for the experience.

 Click here find out more about the volunteering projects of the Arts Society.